-If you’ve recently started using a wheelchair, you may have noticed that your back hurts more than usual.
-You may get pressure sores or tingling in your legs.
+If you’ve recently started using a wheelchair, you may have noticed that your back hurts more than usual, especially your lower back, from sitting for such long periods.
+You may get pressure sores or pressure ulcers or tingling in your legs.
 Your arms and shoulders might ache after trying to maneuver your wheelchair all day.

 If any of this sounds familiar, you could benefit from having a wheelchair cushion.
 These cushions can help to alleviate back pain, prevent pressure sores, improve circulation, and more.
 Read on to learn more about the benefits of wheelchair cushions and what to look for when you’re buying one.